 Just because it is getting a bit cold outside don't be tempted to wash your curly hair with very hot water.
 Instead, Wash your curly hair with warm or lukewarm water.

 - Hot water tends to dry out your hair and is not good for sensitive and delicate skin, especially on your scalp.

 - Hot water can strip away your hairs natural oils that act as a barrier to protect and nourish your hair.

 Conditioning your hair should be a fundamental part of your autumn hair care routine.
-There is no better time to invest in a good quality hair mask and Nourishing Conditioner for ongoing nourishment.
-This will help keep Frizz at bay.
+There is no better time to invest in a good quality Hair Mask and Nourishing Conditioner for ongoing nourishment.
+This will help keep Frizz at bay and strengthen the hair.

 - At least once a week, treat your hair to our Intensive Treatment Hair Mask as part of your overall hair/skin care routine, When you pop on the face mask, pop on the hair mask.
 Using our Intensive Treatment Hair Mask that combines natural plant and seed oils will help :

 - Moisturise; and